tylersai/trendwatch/README.md

 # Trend Watch
 [**“Trend Watch”**](https://trendwatchpwa.netlify.app) is a PWA-enabled website for trending movies information and search movies in the movie database (TMDB) who owns the REST API used in this Front-end React PWA project.
-It can also be installed (add to home screen) as a standalone application on both desktop and mobile.<br />
+It can also be installed (add to home screen) as a standalone application on both desktop and mobile.
+Ant Design is used as UI library.<br />
 This is a React frontend web project and backend REST API is provided by [The Movie Database](http://themoviedb.org).<br/>

 ## Prerequisites